sithmel/Do-androids-dream-of-electric-duck/README.md

 #### Voight-Kampff empathy test
 <!-- .slide: data-background="./imgs/motah-725471-unsplash.jpg" -->
 Note:
-Bounty hunters are able to recognise androids administering them the Voight-Kampff empathy test.
-Asking questions designed to elicit a emotional response, like for example:
+Bounty hunters are able to recognise androids using the Voight-Kampff empathy test.
+Asking questions designed to provoke a emotional response, like for example:

 "You're watching TV.
 Suddenly you realise there's a wasp crawling on your arm.
 You..."